jasminediaconu/GoGreen/doc/sprint5/issue-distribution4.md

 * Linking between profile and agenda Wout & Jan-Willem
 * Miscellanous items for the activities, using a cup at the coffeshop, which hep reduce CO2
 * Sprint review
+* TEST for your code with is non GUI to reach test coverage pref 95%, min 80%

 EXTRA: Multithreaded application